 Water drainage paths near Mossleigh were determined to require extensive modification several years ago, but right of way and easement issues prevented the initiation of the project.
-The final issue was rectified in 2018 allowing the project to begin, and will continue into 2021.
+The final issue was rectified in 2018 allowing the project to begin and phase one of the project was completed in 2021.